rambasnet/DevEnvSetup/Windows/WSL/README.md

     ![Update Ubuntu](WSL-Update.png)

-4. run Ubuntu Bash Terminal
+4. How to run WSL/Ubuntu Bash Terminal
-    - search and open Ubuntu
+    - search Ubuntu or WSL and open it

     ![Run Ubuntu](WSL-Run-Ubuntu.png)